 If a child’s behaviour becomes unduly disruptive or of danger to other students, and the child will not cooperate with the teacher’s requests, removal from the class (to the care of another teacher) for the remainder of the lesson or day may occur.
 In this case the teacher will contact the child’s parents/carers that afternoon or evening to discuss the problem, and also complete an incident report indicating what has happened and what course of action has been decided on.

-Should the problem continue the teacher will meet with the parents/carers, together with the child if both parties feel that is appropriate, to agree on a further course of action.
+Should the problem continue the teacher will meet with the parents/carers, together with the child if both parties feel that is appropriate, to agree through a restorative process on a further course of action.
 If there is no improvement in the child’s behaviour a further meeting will be called at which another (senior) staff member acceptable to the parents/carers will be present to help clarify and overcome the problem.
 At this stage the parents/carers are to be made aware that if the behaviour cannot be modified within an acceptable time frame the student will be suspended (i.e. not permitted to attend at school) for up to one week.
 A student may also be suspended or expelled immediately (pending due process) for serious offences such as wilful damage to property; abusive behaviour; possession or use of tobacco, alcohol or any prohibited substance.
 Every attempt will be made at this time to resolve the problem through parent-teacher liaison.

 Support during the process